javeriaj79/Email-Spam-detection-Using-Machine-Learning/README.md

 This method recursively splits the data into different branches based on feature values and applies classification at the leaves.

 ## Evaluation Metrics :
-### 1. Accuracy Score
+### 1. Accuracy Score:
-   - The `accuracy_score()` method computes the accuracy of the predictions, calculated by dividing the number of correct predictions by the total number of predictions.
+The `accuracy_score()` method computes the accuracy of the predictions, calculated by dividing the number of correct predictions by the total number of predictions.
-### 2. Confusion Matrix
+### 2. Confusion Matrix:
-   - The `confusion_matrix()` method provides insight into the number of true positives, false positives, true negatives, and false negatives.
+The `confusion_matrix()` method provides insight into the number of true positives, false positives, true negatives, and false negatives.

 ## Results :
 The performance of each algorithm is evaluated based on accuracy scores and confusion matrices.
 The results are printed at the end of the model training phase, allowing for a comparison of the effectiveness of each model in classifying spam emails.